 Encourage children to brush their teeth by printing and sending home a chart.

 Colgate has a cute, free chart you can print out!
 CLICK HERE to check it out!

-EXTENSION: Call the chart "homework" and ask that they bring it back completed in a week!
+EXTENSION: Send the chart home and ask that they bring it back completed in a week!